bitcoin-abe/bitcoin-abe/README.md

 ****** EXPERIMENTAL FIRSTBITS BRANCH ******

-This Git revision contains incomplete, undocumented, experimental code intended to support the Firstbits algorithm described at http://www.firstbits.com/.
+This Git revision contains incomplete, experimental code intended to support the Firstbits algorithm described at http://www.firstbits.com/.
 You probably want the "master" or "b0.6" branch instead for production use.